upperlinecode/CS-and-the-City-Curriculum/data/statistics.md

 - Mean (also called the average): to calculate the mean, we add up all of the values in a set of data and then divide by the number of values in the set.
 - Median: to calculate the median, we arrange all of the values in increasing order and count to the middle number.
 - Mode: to calculate the mode, we arrange all of the values in increasing order and identify which value occurs most often.
+- Range: to calculate the range, we subtract the smallest value in the dataset from the largest value.

 #### Example